 The financial information included in the Consolidated Statements of Earnings Data for the years ended December 31, 2020, 2019 and 2018, and for the Consolidated Balance Sheet Data as of December 31, 2020 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The Balance Sheet Data as of December 31, 2018 has been derived from unaudited financial statements not included herein.
 The unaudited portion of the Consolidated Balance Sheet Data has been prepared on the same basis as the audited Consolidated Financial Statements and in the opinion of management, reflects all adjustments necessary for the fair presentation of the 2018 Balance Sheet Data.
-This summary consolidated financial data should be read in conjunction with "Selected Historical Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements included elsewhere in this prospectus.
+This summary consolidated financial data should be read in conjunction with "Selected Historical Consolidated Financial Statements included elsewhere in this prospectus.
 Historical results are not indicative of future operating results.

 Year Ended December 31,

 (\$ in millions) 2019 2018

 Consolidated Statements of Earnings Data:

 Revenue \$ 2,714 \$ 2,333

 Operating earnings 163 45

 Net earnings (loss) \$ 75 \$ (10)

 Basic and diluted earnings (loss) per share: (1)

 Consolidated Balance Sheet Data:

 Cash and cash equivalents \$ 85 \$ 79

 Total assets 2,888 2,429

 Long-term debt 656 552

 Total shareholder's equity 1,019 956

 Consolidated Statement of Cash Flows Data:

 Net cash provided by operating activities \$ 157 \$ 105

 Other Financial Data:

 Adjusted EBITDA (2) \$ 234 \$ 187

-Adjusted EBITDA Margin (2) 8.6 % ó 8.0 %
+Adjusted EBITDA Margin (2) 8.6 % , D 8.0 %

 Free cash flow (2) \$ 110 \$ 65

 Backlog (3) \$ 2,844 \$ 2,684

 Bookings (3) \$ 2,923 \$ 2,879

-(1) Gives effect to a -for- stock split on our common stock to be effected prior to the completion of this offering.

-(2) Adjusted EBITDA, Adjusted EBITDA Margin and free cash flow are non-GAAP measures.
+Gives effect to a -for- stock split on our common stock to be effected prior to the completion of this offering.
+Adjusted EBITDA, Adjusted EBITDA Margin and free cash flow are non-GAAP measures.
 Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Measures-Non-GAAP Financial Measures" for definitions, additional discussion of management's use of non-GAAP measures as supplemental financial measures and reconciliations of net earnings (loss) to Adjusted EBITDA and net cash provided by operating activities to free cash flow.
 Adjusted EBITDA, Adjusted EBITDA Margin and free cash flow may not be comparable to similarly titled non-GAAP measures of other companies as other companies may have calculated the measures differently.